Transport Act 1985: Transport Act 1985: Privatisation (Part II)

 Privatisation proposals were put forth to change the structure of the bus industry.
 The bus industry was managed mainly by public sector companies in the years prior to 1985.
 Privatisation was introduced by the Conservative government as a way to achieve better access to private capital and more committed management.
 In order to achieve this goal, the Conservative government made it so local governments could only provide subsidies for services and prohibited subsidies that would promote low fares.

+Other provisions

+School minibuses which are used to transport people are covered by a Section 19 permit scheme.
+The reference to "Section 19" relates to the Transport Act 1985.

 Aftermath

 The Act changed how bus services were run in the United Kingdom.
 The Act introduced the largest change in the framework of bus services in over five decades and it replaced the prior publicly owned and highly regulated bus service with a largely competitive commercial system.
 Additionally, the removal of subsidies made it so different firms had to bid on the right to operate with subsidized services.